-Nishat Parvez is a lecturer in the Department of Journalism and Media Studies.
-Before joining here, she worked as a lecturer in Journalism & Media Studies at Stamford University Bangladesh.
+Nishat Parvez is an Assistant Professor in the Department of Journalism and Media Studies at Jahangirnagar University.
+Before joining here, she worked as a Lecturer in Journalism & Media Studies at Stamford University Bangladesh in 2016.

 Nishat has presented her research at some National and International Conferences.
-Her areas of interest are: New Media, Multimedia Journalism, Broadcast Journalism, Environment Journalism, ICT, Advertising, Film and Television Studies, Cultural Studies, Visual Anthropology, Human Communication, and Editing.
+Her areas of interest are New Media, Media and Development, Multimedia Journalism, Broadcast Journalism, Environment Journalism, ICT, Advertising, Film Studies, Cultural Studies, Visual Anthropology, Human Communication, and Editing.

-Nishat writes for the Daily Prothom Alo, Daily Ittefaq, Seattle Globalist and Channel-i Online.
+Nishat used to write for the Daily Prothom Alo, the Daily Ittefaq, the Seattle Globalist, and Channel-i Online.
 She served as a member of film clubs, cultural society, and career clubs.
-Besides her academic career, Nisha worked on volunteering projects.
-She has worked for anti-addiction movements and some other social organizations.
-She participated as a volunteer in the Youth Volunteering & Community Projects in Sri Lanka.
+Besides her academic career, Nishat worked on many volunteering projects.
+She worked for the Sussex Co-Op, an ethically grown food store for the students at the University of Sussex.
+She volunteered for the Buddy Scheme, a support programme on the study and mental health at the same university.
+She worked for anti-addiction movements and some other socio-cultural organizations since 2014.
+She participated as a volunteer in the Youth Volunteering & Community Projects in Sri Lanka in 2016.

 Department of Journalism and Media Studies,